Similarity in the celestium

 Today’s thoughts on similarity (inspired by Christmas friction):

 One of the diarists of the Salt Island Diaries, Clara, describes her visits to a heavenly dream-world.
 That heaven is part of a larger celestium where awarenesses of every conceivable type exist.
 In the vastness of possibility, very similar things huddle together.
-Awarenesses that are attracted to like awarenesses form poles of attraction.
-These are heavens.
+Awarenesses that are attracted to similar awarenesses form poles of attraction.
+These are heavens, for lack of a better term.

-Awarenesses that are annoyed by like awarenesses do not huddle together.
+Awarenesses that are annoyed by similar awarenesses do not huddle together.
 They do not form heavens.
 However, they cannot escape each other: what it means to be in a reality is to share it with other awarenesses that are similar enough to perceive it the same way.
-For example, we agree that time passes the same way for everyone and clocks measure it the same way.
-Space has three dimensions.
-Physicists would (or should) argue with those last two statements, but the insight remains: it is the perception of reality that makes reality what it is.
-A different agreement is a different reality.

 Realities are shared, or they are not realities — the latter are madnesses.
 And if realities are shared by beings who frustrate each other, they are hells.

 Unfortunately, there are always more potential hells than heavens.
-This is due to the fact that there are more ways for things to be dissimilar than similar.
-Two paintings can be identical in exactly one way, and dissimilar in a nearly infinite number of ways.
-Two mechanical devices are more likely to have mismatched features; friction is more likely than harmony.
+This is due to the fact that there are more ways for things to be dissimilar than similar, more ways to be disharmonious than harmonius.
+Two paintings can be identical in exactly one way, but they can be dissimilar in a nearly infinite number of ways.
+There is one way to assemble a given watch such that it works, a mind-boggling number of ways to assemble it such that it does not work.
 This only increases as complexity increases.
-For example, two people with similar opinions, but very detailed opinions, are going to argue over the fine details.

-Therefore, any consciousness complicated enough to think about similarity is going to perceive much more dissimilarity in the celestium than similarity.
+Therefore, any consciousness complicated enough to think about similarity is going to perceive much more disharmony in the celestium than harmony.
 That is logically unavoidable.
-Most of that dissimilarity is going to be disharmonious because there are simply more ways for dissimilarity to be disharmonious.
+Wherever there is complexity, there is dissimilarity, and there are simply more ways for dissimilarity to be disharmonious.

 There is so much hell, there is a temptation to consider Hell the default condition.
 Heavens seem to be idealistic fantasies, incongruent with possibility, when they are, logically, merely rare.